PTB-SR/ocdb/docs/usecases.rst

 .. todo::

     Are the data contained in the OCDB strictly X-ray data?
 If not (and at least VUV probably does not count as X-ray any more), summarising these values under ``xray`` may be misleading.
 Is there a better general name for this wavelength range?

+    **Answer** In a long run, there will be data all the way to the far IR.
+Hence, a much more general name needs to be found, such as "optical constants" or "fundamental parameters"

 Or alternatively, closer to the periodictable package: